-Merino baselayers are more odor resistant than synthetic baselayers, which is a big advantage for backpacking if you’re out for a few days at a time.
-These shirts are made with an ultrafine merino wool that is soft to the touch.
+Merino baselayers are more odor-resistant than synthetic baselayers, which is a big advantage for backpacking if you’re out for a few days at a time.
+These shirts are made with ultrafine merino wool that is soft to the touch.
 They don’t require any special care.
 I wash and dry them with my regular colored clothes and they don’t shrink, which can be a problem with some wool shirts.

 The REI Midweight merino shirts are the equivalent of a 200 (gram) fabric in Smartwool’s way of classifying the warmth of their garments.
 At 200 grams, it’s warmer than a 150 gram Merino baselayer that I prefer for highly aerobic hiking, like climbing a mountain with a backpack, even in cold weather.
-But it’s ideal, for sitting around camp on cool nights when I’m less active, sleeping in a cold weather sleeping bag, or sorting through my firewood pile outdoors.
+But it’s ideal, for sitting around camp on cool nights when I’m less active, sleeping in a cold-weather sleeping bag, or sorting through my firewood pile outdoors.

 If you can get a REI Merino Midweight Baselayer Top on sale, it’s a good deal.
-Even at full price, REI’s Merino and Synthetic baselayer tops are less expensive that equivalent garments from major brands and just as good.
+Even at full price, REI’s Merino and Synthetic baselayer tops are less expensive than equivalent garments from major brands and just as good.
 Hell, they’re probably made in the same factories in Vietnam.

-Disclosure: The author purchased this product.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased this product.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.